Canada–Latvia relations

 Canada and Latvia have long-standing foreign relations.
-During the 1920s, Canada helped Lithuania gain their independence with their victory in the war over the Baltics in Lithuania.
 Canada never recognized the Soviet Union's annexation of Latvia and re-recognized Latvia's independence on August 26, 1991.

 Both countries are full members of the OSCE and of NATO.

 Political relations

 Canada never recognized the Soviet occupation of the Baltic States and was the first country of the G7 to recognize Latvia's Independence.
 On 28 March 2003, Canada was the first country to ratify Latvia's accession in NATO.
 The presence of a significant and active Latvian-Canadian community (estimated at 22,600) also underpins the bilateral relationship.

+Under Operation Reassurance, Canada deploys about 2200 soldiers to Latvia.

 High level visits

 High-level visits from Latvia to Canada

 The Speaker of Latvian Parliament (Saeima) Gundars Daudze led a parliamentary delegation to Canada in May 2008.